Tree-Ro/amq-scripts/randomizeVintage/README.md

-# Randomize Vintage Script for AMQ
+# Randomize Vintage Setting Script

 ## Description
 A script that randomizes the vintage setting in AMQ based on a specified interval, triggered after each quiz ends or when hosting a new quiz.